bufbuild/buf-action/MIGRATION.md

 To migrate from `buf-push-action` to `buf-action`, refer to the table below for the necessary changes:

-1. Replace `buf_token` with `token`.
-2. Remove the `create_visibility` parameter.
-By default, if the BSR repository doesn't exist, it will be created as private.
-To disable automatic repository creation, set `push_disable_create: true`.
-3. Remove the `draft` parameter.
-Drafts have been deprecated in favor of labels.
-The action will now set labels using the [git metadata flag][git-metadata].

 | Old Parameter       | New Parameter       | Description                                                      |
 |:--------------------|:--------------------|:-----------------------------------------------------------------|
 | `input`             | `input`             | Unchanged.
 The input directory to be linted.
 Defaults to the current directory.
 See the [README](./README.md#specify-the-input-directory) for more details on specifying inputs. |